cbenge509/cbenge509/README.md

 -->

 ### Hello World 👋
-<p>My name is Cris, and I am a Senior Director of Data Science on the <a href="https://azure.microsoft.com/" target="_blank" style="color: #2C6BAC; font-weight: bold">Azure</a> CHIE team - a division within the Cloud + AI organization - at Microsoft.</p>

-<p>I am a graduate of the <a href="https://datascience.berkeley.edu/" target="_blank" style="color: #2C6BAC; font-weight: bold">University of California, Berkeley</a>, where I earned a Master of Information and Data Science.
-I am also a student at the School of Engineering and Applied Sciences at <a href="https://www.engineering.columbia.edu/departments/computer-science" target="_blank" style="color: #2C6BAC; font-weight: bold">Columbia University in the City of New York</a>, where I'm studying toward a Master of Science in Computer Science with a specialization in Machine Learning (exp 2024).</p>

-<p>I have over 20 years of business intelligence, analytics, and data platforms architecture experience providing hands-on consultation and leadership in the Healthcare, Defense, and Federal Civilian sectors.
-I am passionate about data science, machine learning, statistics, cloud architecture, and building high-performance teams - with a proven track record of leading and delivering successful engagements for some of the largest and most complex data problem areas.</p>

 <br><br>
 <img align="left" alt="University of California, Berkeley" src="ucb.png" width=50 /><img align="left" alt="Columbia University" src="cu.png" width=60/><img align="left" alt="Microsoft" src="msftlogo.png" width=50/>